 Under the previous planning system, the municipality had three zoning schemes.
-The Spatial Planning and Land Use Management Act, 2013 stipulates in Section 24(1) that a municipality adopt a single land use scheme for its entire municipal area within Action (1998) with the commencement of said Act.

-Consequently, on 30 Septe Transit Planning to all towns adopted the Zoning Scheme By-law.
+The Spatial Planning and Land Use Management Act, 2013 stipulates in Section 24(1) that a municipalit official Actions adopt a single land use scheme for its entire This process to compile a precinct plan for the municipal area within Adoperation Statistics area of Ceres, Belia Vista and Nduli was initiated commencement of said Act. as an extension to the MSDF 2019/20 process.
+Consequently, on 30 Septer Alendo Particle Control Partic adopted the Zoning Scheme By-law.